How to Be More Organized and Get More Done

 Your Challenge: Try It This Week

-Pick one task you’ve been putting off—big or small—and break it into micro-steps.
+Pick one task you’ve been putting off, big or small, and take a micro-step.
 Maybe it’s prepping a week of breakfasts or tackling an overdue errand.
 Start with the smallest action you can think of, and let momentum do the rest.

 Subscribe to my newsletter